nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/index.md

 **Kids First (KF) Lessons**

-The [NIH Common Fund-supported Gabriella Miller Kids First Data Resource Center](https://kidsfirstdrc.org/) enables researchers, clinicians, and patients to work together to accelerate research and promote new discoveries for children affected with cancer and structural birth defects.
-Data from over 11,000 samples, including DNA and RNA, is available to empower your research today.
+The [NIH Common Fund-supported Gabriella Miller Kids First Data Resource Center](https://kidsfirstdrc.org/) (KFDRC) enables researchers, clinicians, and patients to work together to accelerate research and promote new discoveries for children affected with cancer and structural birth defects.
+Data from over 16,000 individuals, including DNA and RNA sequence data, is available to empower your research today.
 Data collected from more than 30,000 samples are expected to be available in the next few years.